 Where to Eat in Szczecin

 For a small city, Szczecin has a decent variety of cuisines available.
-There’s a good chance you’ll want to try Polish food and for that I’d recommend Pierogarnia for pierogies and Wyszak Family Brewery for Polish pub food and local craft beer.
+There’s a good chance you’ll want to try Polish food and for that, I’d recommend Pierogarnia for pierogies and Wyszak Family Brewery for Polish pub food and local craft beer.

 It’s all about the pierogies here with a menu consisting of 20 varieties of pierogies and not much else.
-Pierogarnia is kind of fast food pierogi so don’t expect anything too fancy but the food is excellent.
+Pierogarnia is a kind of fast food pierogi so don’t expect anything too fancy but the food is excellent.
 It’s a nice spot for a quick meal and a chance to try a number of different flavours.
 I suggest picking two each of three to four flavours and maybe one serving of the sweet pierogi.

 Plac Zgody 1

 70-472 Szczecin, Poland

 This micro brewery on Hay Market Square is one of the few original historic buildings in Szczecin.
 The upper floors were destroyed during the war but the basement survived and is still in its original but renovated condition.
 The food here is a mix of classic and modern Polish pub food, a little on the heavy side and on the pricey side.
 But it’s a great spot on the square and perfect if you’re into local craft beers.